 Different reports state different median annual wages for software developers, which is likely due to the vast nature of the US.
 Many also separate the median salaries of software developers and software engineers, although the roles are very similar in skillset.

-One report marks the median annual wage at $114,057.
+marks the median annual wage at $114,057.
 This in-depth report also breaks down what you could expect to pay for the least experienced software developers vs the top candidates.

 Entry-level software developers, so those in the 25th percentile of pay averages, make a median annual wage of $97,250.
 Meanwhile, experienced software developers in the 95th percentile make a median annual wage of around $165,000.